Sydney MacEwan: Catholic priesthood

 At age 18, MacEwan entered training to become a Jesuit priest at Manresa House in Roehampton, London.
 He chose to study at Glasgow University instead.
 He completed a Master of Arts degree at the university.

 Throughout his life MacEwan had retained a love of the Catholic Church and, despite his earlier experience with the Jesuits, chose to abandon his fame and success as a tenor, to enter the Bearsden Seminary in Glasgow before going to Pontifical Scots College in Rome, to follow his vocation to become a priest.
 He was ordained in St Andrew's Cathedral, Glasgow in 1944 and celebrated his first Mass at St Aloysius' Church.

 Combining priesthood and music, he undertook tours of North America and Australia, where those concerts helping to provide funding for the building of St Columba's Cathedral in Oban.
 He helped with funds to renovate the Church of St Margaret's in Lochgilphead, in Argyll, where he was parish priest for 17 years.

 In the Scottish summer of 1947, MacEwan arranged for Australian and New Zealand food parcels which he distributed around the parish:

 If these good people could see the poor wee bairns enjoying the contents of the parcels, they would be well rewarded for their great kindness.
 "It is so heartening to feel that the poor old Mother is being helped in her distress by her young and vigorous children.
 They have been superb in their charity.
 God love them all.

 When asked in 1948 the clergyman and singer said:

 Of the two, I think I prefer a concert audience to a congregation.
 People listen to me more attentively in a concert than in a church.

 However it was quite clear his performances were to fund and secondary to his religious duties, where after ordination he decreed all concert earnings went to charities.
 MacEwan also rejected the title of a 'singing priest'.

 After Lochgilphead, he moved to St Andrew's Church in Rothesay.
 A stained glass window in the church in Lochgilphead is dedicated to the MacEwan family.
 His parishioners became accustomed to his concert tours, and enjoyed his return each time.
-He then moved to Malaga for a time, for health reasons, before returning to be parish priest at St Columba's in Kingussie.
+He then moved to Málaga for a time, for health reasons, before returning to be parish priest at St Columba's in Kingussie.